 There have also been some changes to required minimum distributions, or RMDs, for retirees.
 Typically, retirees must start withdrawing from their IRAs and 401ks after age 72 — those withdrawals count as fully taxable income.
 However, the CARES Act of 2020 suspended these mandatory withdrawals for the 2020 tax year.
 This gave retirees with flexible enough income not to need to withdraw annually an option to give themselves a tax break.

 Essentially, retirees were not obligated to withdraw from the retirement savings accounts in 2020, meaning they had the option to have less taxable income.
 This is, of course, an advantage to filers, as it will have provided a tax break if it applied to you.

 Health & Taxes

-A big tax-related topic that has gotten much more air time than usual over the past year and a half is health, for obvious reasons.
+Health got much more air time than usual over the past year and a half as a big tax-related topic, for obvious reasons.
 The most notable was that tax policy has addressed an increased national focus on and concern for health through increased limits for health savings accounts (HSA).